ManuelGarciaM/CodingExercise/README.md

 The server can be run with `python manage.py runserver`

+The api endpoint can then be found at http://localhost:8000/api/.
+Note that static files will not be loaded unless `python manage.py collectstatic` is also run.

 The tests can be run with `python manage.py test api`

 Note that `python manage.py test` will throw an import error because of a python test from the second part of the test.
 I  included the code here so I wouldn't have to manage a bunch of repos.
 It can be safely moved out of this directory without impacting the rest api.